 Alternative white play different from the intended solution also achieves the specific goal.

 Black manages to prevent White from achieving the goal, i.e. there is no solution.

 The first type underlines the essential element of unique play in all forms of puzzles and compositions.
-In problems and studies, an alternative first move that also solves is called a cook and it normally ruins the composition; alternatives on the second and subsequent moves are called duals, and they are serious flaws in thematic variations but tolerated in subsidiary lines.
+In problems and studies, an alternative first move that also solves is called a cook, and a cooked composition is normally ruined.
+Alternatives on the second and subsequent moves are called duals, and they are serious flaws in thematic variations but tolerated in subsidiary lines.
 Importantly, note that these faults apply to white play only.
 Alternative black moves, unless they actually defeat White’s goal (as mentioned above), are not flaws at all but they simply generate variations.

 This is why it’s pointless to criticise a black move in the main variation of a puzzle or a study for being “not forced,” unless you could indicate an alternative black move that actually stops White from winning.
 A forced move is one where all alternatives would lead to a worse result for the player.
 Thus in a sound position, White’s correct moves are forced (alternatives would fail to win); but since the position is objectively lost for Black (best play by White is always assumed), not only the black moves of the main line but all of their alternatives would also lead to the same fatal result.
 In such a situation, the idea of a “forced” black move – one that gives a better result than its alternatives – is ultimately meaningless.